-To determine whether the pre-polling data was consistent with voter preferences on the actual day of the election, similar analysis was conducted on exit poll data.
-These estimates are presented in Table 5.
-Again, the model accounts for several of the factors used in the previous models, though a measure of religiosity was not available in this survey.
-And even when accounting for one's political attitudes and religious affiliation, Blacks are more likely to support Proposition 8 than are Whites.
-This finding is not only consistent with the pre-polling data that was drawn from two different sources; it is also similar to the findings from the report where survey data was conducted in the days following the election (Egan and Sherill 2009).
-Note that while the exit poll analysis only focuses on a particular subset of the California electorate, they are identical to the results based on the statewide surveys. ^{xix} As such, across the three public opinion surveys analyzed, the Black-White divide on the issue of same-sex marriage is quite consistent - Blacks exhibited a greater likelihood of favoring a ban on same sex marriage when compared to Whites.
+in this survey.
+And even when accounting for one's political attitudes and religious affiliation, blacks were more likely to support Proposition 8 than were whites.
+This finding not only is consistent with the prepolling data that were drawn from two different sources but also is similar to the findings from the report where survey data were collected in the days following the election (Egan and Sherrill 2009).
+Note that while the exit poll analysis focuses only on a particular subset of the California electorate, they are identical to the results based on the statewide surveys.
+As such, across the three public opinion surveys analyzed, the black-white divide on the issue of same-sex marriage is quite consistent-blacks exhibited a greater likelihood of favoring a ban on same-sex marriage when compared to whites.